faridsh69/routes/README.md

   Length: integer input with cm
   Width: integer input with cm
   Height: integer input with cm

-  _ create a line between total weight and length
+* create a line between total weight and length
-  _ create a line for save and cancel
+* create a line for save and cancel

+- write test
+- add theme
+- multi language (for texts also for date input)